ro551116/hg/README.md

 ```

 Use `Ctrl+C` to stop the script.
+The tool simply polls the active window every half second to see if it has
+entered or exited fullscreen mode.

-Internally the script lists monitors using `win32api.EnumDisplayMonitors(None, None)`.
+Internally it lists monitors using `win32api.EnumDisplayMonitors(None, None)`.
 If you see an error mentioning too many arguments for `EnumDisplayMonitors`, make
 sure you are running the latest version of these scripts.

 ### GUI version

 If you prefer a small graphical interface, run `fullscreen_monitor_gui.py`.
 It
-lets you choose the target monitor from a dropdown and start/stop monitoring.
+lets you choose the target monitor from a dropdown.
+After you click Start the
+tool periodically checks the active window and moves it if needed.

 ```bash
 python fullscreen_monitor_gui.py